What’s dyspareunia? Causes of pain during sex

-A quick note on dyspareunia and endometriosis: studies have shown that there is a fairly strong link between these two conditions.
-In fact, one estimate suggests that twice as many women with endometriosis report having deep dyspareunia, and that this can last throughout their sex lives.7
+Studies have shown that there is a fairly strong link between dyspareunia and endometriosis.
+One estimate suggests that twice as many women with endometriosis report having deep dyspareunia, that can last throughout their sex lives.8

 Pain with sex is often one of the first symptoms reported by folx before they receive an official diagnosis of endometriosis.
 For more background on endometriosis symptoms, treatment, and diagnosis, check out the Flex guide to endometriosis.

 Key takeaways: Dyspareunia & pelvic pain during sex

 - Dyspareunia (DIIS-puh-roon-yah) is the medical term for pain with sex.
 It includes vaginal pain (also referred to as superficial dyspareunia) and pelvic pain (referred to as deep dyspareunia).

 - Dyspareunia pain can come before, during, or after intercourse.
 It is often related to penetration but doesn’t necessarily have to be.